How to Install PyCharm on Debian 12/11/10

 sudo apt install pycharm-community

-For the Education Edition (Paid Subscription-based):
+For the Education Edition (Paid Subscription-based), run the following command:

 sudo apt install pycharm-education